adistasi/SAM2018/README.md

 # SAM2018

-An online Conference file submission management system run in Java 8 and Spark.
+An online SAM2018 Conference Paper Submission Management System built in Java 8 and Spark, a web microframework.

 ## Team

-- Fasaiel Alanazi
+- Alanazi, Fasaiel

-- Niharika Dalal
+- Dalal, Niharika

-- Andrew DiStasi
+- DiStasi, Andrew

-- Raseshwari Pulle
+- Pulle, Raseshwari

 ## Prerequisites

 - Java 8
 - Maven

 ## How to run it

 1. Clone the repository and go to the root directory.
 2. Execute `mvn compile exec:java`
 3. Open in your browser `http://localhost:4567/`

-4. Start a game and begin playing.
+4. Access the application and browse through the tabs to explore different functionality, including submitting a paper (note that a text upload is currently in place of a file upload), viewing papers, viewing papers available for review, and requesting a paper to review.
+Note that user accounts and paper submissions are saved when created.
+5. Note that you must open tabs in multiple browsers if you want to have two instances running on one computer

 ## License
-MIT License
+MIT License.
 See LICENSE for details.